selwynpolit/d9book/book/queries.md

 ### Find the biggest value in a field

-We make a quick query and retrieve the result.
+Here is a quick query and retrieve the result.
 In this case we are finding the highest value for the id column.

 ```php
 public function highestId() {